 Legal Analysis, Research and Writing Upper-Level Legal Analysis, Research and Writing Opportunities

 The University of Washington School of Law continues its commitment to research and writing beyond the first year.
 Every student must complete an advanced writing requirement to earn a JD degree.
-This requirement can be satisfied through seminars that allow students to explore and write about a variety of topics in depth, certain advanced legal writing courses or through independent study projects.
-In the past, independent study projects have included briefing and arguing cases in state and federal appellate courts under faculty supervision, writing scholarly articles or other projects.
-All independent study projects are completed under faculty supervision; students seeking a faculty advisor should consult the Faculty Areas of Expertise listing to find a suitable professor to work with.
+This requirement can be satisfied through seminars and other courses that allow students to explore and write about a variety of topics in depth, certain advanced legal writing courses or faculty-supervised revision of a project from an activity like moot court or a journal.
+Students seeking a faculty advisor to supervise revisions should consult the Faculty Areas of Expertise listing to find a suitable professor to work with.

 To further enhance their writing skills, second- and third-year students may also enroll in the following advanced courses focused on written advocacy, analytic writing and research.